Eleanor of Aquitaine: Raising a ransom and restoration of Richard I (1192–1194)

 Eleanor and her council immediately set about trying to raise the ransom and arrange the hostages, a task to which Beregnaria, now in Poitou. contributed, largely through taxation of all of Richard's territories and subjects.
 The first installment of 100,000 marks was delivered in October and the balance was raised by December.
 Having agreed to a date for Richard's release on 17 January 1194, Eleanor and Coutances set off for Germany in December 1193, arriving at Speyer by the agreed day.
 There she discovered that Philip and John had outbid her in return for keeping Richard in custody.
 Further negotiations and offers, including an annual tribute, led to him being released on 4 February.
-They immediately began their return, via Cologne, eventually arriving in Antwerp where they boarded the Trenchemer in the Scheldt, to avoid the French, landing in Sandwich on 12 March.
+They immediately began their return, via Cologne, eventually arriving in Antwerp, where they boarded the Trenchemer in the Scheldt to avoid the French, landing in Sandwich on 12 March.
 Richard and Eleanor then made a triumphal entry into London on 23 March 1194.

 Return to France and retirement (1194–1199)

 Eleanor and Richard's stay in England was relatively brief.
 Richard departed from Portsmouth on 12 May 1194, feeling the need to defend his French possessions from Philip.
-Arriving in Barflueur, neither Richard nor Eleanor would return to England.
+Arriving in Barfleur, neither Richard nor Eleanor would return to England.
 There, they effected a reconciliation with John that would last through the rest of Richard's reign, leaving the latter free to defend his territory against Philip, while Eleanor, now seventy-two, retired to Fontevrault and there is very little information available about her for the next few years, though she made the abbey her principal residence for the rest of her life.
 The marriage of her daughter Joanna to Raymond VI of Toulouse in October 1196 finally ended Eleanor's dynastic claims on Toulouse, which now passed to Joanna.
-Richard was in a state of almost perpetual war with Philip following his return to Normandy in 1194, and finally succumbed to a wound on 6 April 1199 at the age of forty-one, with Eleanor at his side.
+Richard was in a state of almost perpetual war with Philip following his return to Normandy in 1194 and finally succumbed to a wound on 6 April 1199 at the age of forty-one, with Eleanor at his side.

 Initially, prior to arriving in England, Richard delegated authority to Eleanor statuendi quae vellet in regno, though this was not repeated.
 During Richard's subsequent prolonged absences, royal authority in England was represented by a succession of chief justiciars.
 On Longchamp's dismissal in 1191, government moved to a more conciliar mode (magnum concilium and communitas regni) under Coutance.